tcmulder/zen-build/README.md

 ## Changelog

 2.0.3 (15.06.09)
+- Allowed for SVG filenames rather than just directories (now more consistent with the JavaScript behavior) (@tcmulder).

+2.0.3 (15.06.09)
-- Added gulp-sourcemap to create sass sourcemaps.
+- Added gulp-sourcemap to create sass sourcemaps (@tcmulder).

 2.0.2 (15.04.06)
 - Bug fixes